-This story was published on 3 April 2018.
-If you wish to use this content, please contact email@example.com to confirm that the information is still current.
+This story was first published on 3 April 2018.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 A job matching event for job seekers and employers in South Australia has proved to be a winner for job hunters.

 The Job Pathways event was supported by the Department of Jobs and Small Business and Business SA.

 The Department’s Adelaide-based Employment Liaison Officer, Sharon Clarke, says the Job Pathways event provided an opportunity for young people looking for work and local businesses looking to fill apprenticeship and traineeship positions to come together in a supported environment.

 ‘Think speed-dating for the labour market,’ Sharon said.
 ‘Thirteen South Australian businesses and 37 young people aged 17 to 24 had their business requirements and career preferences matched.

 ‘Three jobactive providers—Job Prospects, Matchworks and Workskil Australia—helped with matching job seekers with the work on offer, with small networking groups allowing young people to ask questions.